annotation/text-fabric/documentation/docs/Api/General.md

         *   *relation* lines: **name operator name**
             *   `s := w`
             *   `m -sub> s`
+            *   `m <sub- s`
             *   Indents and spacing are ignored.
             *   There must be white-space around the operator.
+            *   Operators that come from edge features may be enriched with values.
+                See below.
         *   *white-space or empty* lines
             *   Everywhere allowed.
             *   Always ignored.